tigera-solutions/Instruqt/instruqt-tracks/container-security/06-container-threat-detection/assignment.md

     - Egress
 EOF
 ```
-- Now, you can quickly quarantine the malicious workload by adding the label "quarantine=true", here is an example:
+- Now, you can quickly quarantine the malicious workload by adding the label `quarantine=true` Here is an example:

 ```bash
 kubectl label pod maliciouspod quarantine=true